kevinpastor/zmk-config/README.md

 The symbols layer as been greatly inspired by [an article by Pascal Getreuer](https://getreuer.info/posts/keyboards/symbol-layer/index.html).
 The main difference is the mirroring of its layer to ensure inward rolls are possible for the `{`, `}`, `(`, `)`, `[`, and `]` keys.

-Homerow mods are always active for that layer.
+Homerow mods are active for that layer.

-#### Numbers Layer
+#### Miscellaneous Layer

+The miscellaneous layer has been designed to provide numbers as well as extra keys like arrows and French accents.

-The numbers layer has been designed to simply mimic the numpad on a standard keyboard.
+On the right side, the numbers have been place to mimic the numpad on a standard keyboard.
 A comma was added to support French decimal numbering notation.

-Homerow mods are always active for that layer to support key combination as `CTRL + 1`.

-#### Miscellaneous Layer

-The miscellaneous layer has been designed to provide extra keys like arrows and French accents.
 The arrows have been placed on the home row to avoid hand movement.
 Since the left hand is often used for movement in games using WASD, the position of the up arrow has been decided according to the usual finger on the W key (i.e. the middle finger).
-Home row mods have been disabled on the left hand for that layer in order to be able to long press arrow keys.

 Accents have been placed on a row according to their frequency in French.

+Home row mods are only active on the right hand for that layer.
+This allows long press of the arrow keys.

 #### Functions Layer

 The functions layer has been designed to resemble the numbers layer as close as possible.
-Numbers past 9 were placed in regards to ergonomics.
+Function keys past `F9` were placed in regards to ergonomics.

 The `F13` and `F14` keys have been made available to use as dedicated mute and deafen shortcuts on Discord.
 They are position and accessed exactly the same on the gaming layers.

+Home row mods are not active for that layer.
+Instead, the left hand side provides the modifier keys "as is" to be able to access them instantly without having to wait for the home row mods timeout.
+This is useful for side-scrolling with `Shift` and the scroll wheel or for zooming on a page with `Ctrl` and the scroll wheel.

 ### Gaming Layers